matheuslazarotto/ColorWheelApp/README.md

 The graphic part of the code is based on the well made educational engine tool olcPixelGameEngine, which I must credit and thanks Javidx9 for releasing it for free.
+His YouTube channel is a valuable source of information and brilliant tutorials in C++ programming, along with vast information on the engine he developed:

+https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA

-Check out his channel with tons of information on the engine and brilliant tutorials: https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA and his olcPGE git source: https://github.com/OneLoneCoder/olcPixelGameEngine
+and of course, his olcPGE git source:

+https://github.com/OneLoneCoder/olcPixelGameEngine

 A little bit of color mapping theory, particularly HSV/HSL system and RGB